- LAST REVIEWED: 02 March 2021

 Carpenter, Mason A., ed.
 Handbook of Research on Top Management Teams.
 Cheltenham, UK: Edward Elgar, 2011.

-In this edited fifteen-chapter book, Carpenter compiles extant research on top management teams and boards of directors, with an emphasis on providing new directions for future research.
+In this edited fifteen-chapter book, Carpenter compiles research on top management teams and boards of directors, with an emphasis on providing new directions for future research.
 A great complement to Finkelstein, et al. 2009.

 Carpenter, Mason A., and William Gerard Sanders.
 Strategic Management: A Dynamic Perspective; Concepts and Cases.
 2d ed.
 Upper Saddle River, NJ: Pearson Prentice Hall, 2008.